-Firefighters Battle To Save LA's Historic Mt.
-Wilson Observatory
+Firefighters Battle To Save LA's Historic Mount Wilson Observatory

-Los Angeles' Mt.
-Wilson Observatory, the site of major 20th century scientific discoveries, has survived a terrifyingly close brush with a wildfire in the hills northeast of the city.
+Los Angeles' Mount Wilson Observatory, the site of major 20th century scientific discoveries, has survived a terrifyingly close brush with a wildfire in the hills northeast of the city.

 The Bobcat Fire came within 500 feet of the observatory on Tuesday afternoon.
-Fire crews gathered to fight the fire and tracked vehicles with front blades cleared fire lines to protect the area.
+Crews gathered to fight the fire, and tracked vehicles with front blades cleared fire lines to protect the area.

 We give our sincerest thanks to the firefighters who are on the ground defending our observatory as well as the pilots flying aircraft for fire suppression.
 Here’s a picture from of firefighters crossing the "Einstein Bridge" from the 100-inch dome. #BOBCATFIRE pic.twitter.com/yrbLPtnhJh— Mount Wilson Observatory (@MtWilsonObs) September 15, 2020